sakshisingh301/BigBasketReplica/README.md

 Security and Authentication:

-Implemented secure authentication and authorization mechanisms to protect user accounts and sensitive data.
+1.Implemented secure authentication and authorization mechanisms to protect user accounts and sensitive data.

-Used encryption for secure communication and storage of passwords and sensitive information.
+2.Used encryption for secure communication and storage of passwords and sensitive information.